CatherineLi0531/OpenRace/website/docs/doc-setup-dev-env.md

 pip3 install conan
 ```

+If installing through pip, make sure you have added the install directory to your path.
+By default, python installs conan to `$HOME/.local/bin/`.

 Alternatively, you can also obtain the package binary and install Conan from there:
 ``` shell
 # Download